david-fisher/320-S21-Track1/README.md

 ### **Database (PostgreSQL)**
 We will be developing using CSCF database servers and their credentials.
 One can develop locally by following these instructions.
+We use a 2 database architecture, so the following commands (steps 1 - 6) will be repeated twice in the /editor and /simulator directories.

 0. Make sure you can python https://www.python.org/downloads/  and postgres https://www.postgresql.org/download/ installed on your local machine.

-1. Setup your local POSTGRES database in creating your database, user, and password.
+1. Setup your local POSTGRES editor and simulator databases.
+You must create 2 databases, one for the editor and another for the simulator.
 - You can use the following to guide on how you can setup your local POSTGRES DB: https://medium.com/@rudipy/how-to-connecting-postgresql-with-a-django-application-f479dc949a11

-2. Connect local POSTGRES database to Django application
+2. Connect local POSTGRES editor and simulator databases to Django application
 - Navigate to ./simulator/simulator_backend/simulator_backend/ and ./editor/backend/lead directory and add .env files with the following environment variables:

 ![environment variables](./simulator/steminist_simulator_backend/img/environment_variables.png)